-On behalf of Prince of Songkla University (PSU) and the organizing committee, it is our great honor to invite you to the QS Subject Focus Summit in Hospitality, which will be held from October 6-7, 2021, in Phuket, Thailand.
+On behalf of Prince of Songkla University (PSU) and the organizing committee, it is our great honor to invite you to the QS Subject Focus Summit on Hospitality & Leisure Management, which will be held from October 5-7, 2021, through the virtual platform.

-This Subject Focus Summit is a two-day event providing a significant platform for networking among distinguished guests and speakers, prominent scholars, academics and all participants to collaborate for the development of Hospitality at the global scale in various contexts.
+This Subject Focus Summit is a three-day event providing a significant platform for networking among distinguished guests and speakers, prominent scholars, academics and all participants to collaborate for the development of Hospitality and Tourism Industry at the global scale in various contexts.

 PSU, as one of the leading research universities in Thailand and Southeast Asia, commits towards a long-standing education for the benefit of humankind, as our motto states “Our Soul is for the Benefit of Mankind.”
 PSU is a multi-campus university with five campuses located in Hat Yai, Pattani, Surat Thani, Trang, and especially in Phuket where the valued courses of Hospitality and Tourism are provided to produce graduates who are able to compete in the international job market in these strategic fields.

 Phuket Province has been recognized as the Pearl of Andaman because of its beautiful white-sand beaches and islands, unique culture and architecture, as well as the exceptional services in Hospitality and Tourism, which is enough to make this province a paradise.

 I am confident that during this summit, where many hospitality related domains are joining together, all of you will have the great opportunity to share knowledge, experiences, and most importantly, to establish networking with new people.

 Once again, I warmly invite you to join this auspicious summit and have a great experience throughout the event.

 Asst.
 Prof. Dr. Niwat Keawpradub

 President of Prince of Songkla University

 We’re privileged to co-host this year’s summit on ‘Sustainable and Resilient Solutions in Tourism Today’, alongside Prince of Songkla University, Thailand, who have graciously offered their venue.